Lake Yosemite

 Lake Yosemite is an artificial freshwater lake located approximately 5 mi east of Merced, California, in the rolling Sierra Foothills.
 UC Merced is situated approximately 0.5 mi south of Lake Yosemite.
 The university is bounded by the lake on one side, and two canals (Fairfield Canal and Le Grand Canal) run through the campus.

 Operation

 Lake Yosemite is a reservoir built in 1888 for irrigation purposes.
 It is currently owned and operated by Merced Irrigation District, which supplies irrigation water to farms in Merced County.
-Recreation on the lake is managed by the Merced County Parks and Recreation Department.
+Recreation on the lake is managed by the Merced Irrigation District.

 Recreation

 All boating is permitted, including jet skis and water skiing.
 The lake is equipped with boat launches.
 Swimming is allowed only in certain designated areas.
 Swimming outside of these areas is strictly prohibited and could result in a citation.
-A kayak/SUP rental business (The Padyak Shack) is in operation and has a friendly and knowledgeable staff.
+"The lake hosts a kayak and stand-up paddleboard (SUP) rental service, The Padyak Shack.
+The site is also used for community recreation and environmental education activities, including wildlife release events conducted in coordination with local organizations."

 Onshore, shaded picnic areas, which feature picnic tables, barbecue pits, restrooms, and a small playground, are available.